Best Keyboard Amp When Your Tone Deserves Better

 The amp’s four channels have dedicated level controls, while master controls include 3-band EQ and master volume.
 The 4th channel has a rotary switch for routing its output, which can be used for quiet headphones practice, or when you want to use the amp as a stage monitor.
 The master EQ control is not deep enough for those who want to tweak each channel independently.
 So any tweaking should be done on the instrument or sound source.
 Another noteworthy feature is the addition of a shape button, which enhances the highs and lows for more clarity.

-The 150W amplifier section is paired with a 12" woofer and a horn tweeter.
+The 150W amplifier section is paired with a 12″ woofer and a horn tweeter.
 This combination allows the keyboard amp to go really loud, enough for small to medium size venues.
-The big 12" woofer also means that you have more low end than smaller amps, resulting in a fuller sound.
+The big 12″ woofer also means that you have more low end than smaller amps, resulting in a fuller sound.
 The tweeter handles the high frequencies well, to the point that you have to set it unnaturally loud for it to begin losing clarity.
-And this makes KC-400 a great stage amp, first for keyboardists, but also for other instruments and even vocals.
+This makes the KC-400 a great stage amp, not only for keyboardists but also for other instruments and even vocals.

 The Roland KC series have a reputation for being durable, and this applies to the KC-400.
 Nothing about it will make you worry about quality or reliability.
 While it is a bit bulky, it is still reasonably portable.